Commentary: How COVID-19 shaped this Singapore Cabinet line-up

 READ: Commentary: How the Workers’ Party won big this General Election

-Bear in mind that this is a Cabinet comprising six doctors before the general election and now five, post-election.
-They are complemented by the medical specialists in the public health system led by the Director of Medical Services, Associate Professor Kenneth Mak at MOH.
+Bear in mind that this is a Cabinet comprising six doctors before the General Election, and now stands at five post-election.
+They are, as before, supported by the medical specialists in the public health system, led by the Health Ministry's Director of Medical Services Kenneth Mak.

-When Mr Lee explained his rationale for rotating the junior ministers, he said he expected Cabinet colleagues to be able to bring in their perspectives and expertise on issues, reinforcing a point he had made on numerous occasions before that the Cabinet plays as a team, with all past and professional experience individual members have, brought to bear in decision-making.
+When Mr Lee explained his rationale for rotating the junior ministers, he said he expected Cabinet colleagues to be able to bring in their perspectives and expertise on issues.
+This reinforced a point he had made on numerous occasions before that the Cabinet plays as a team, with individual members bringing their past and professional experience to bear in decision-making.

-It will be up to the multi-ministry taskforce, strengthened with political office holders with healthcare expertise in the ministries directly involved in it, to demonstrate that the Singapore response is a well-considered one with the best prevailing medical advice and competing national demands especially of preserving livelihoods balanced.
+It will be up to the multi-ministry taskforce, strengthened with political office holders with healthcare expertise, to demonstrate that the Singapore response is well-considered with the best prevailing medical advice and balanced out to meet competing national demands especially of preserving livelihoods.

-Although allegations from the opposition Singapore Democratic Party that government decisions on COVID-19, especially the falsehood that MOM had discouraged employers from testing, lacked medical input have been refuted with an official correction, such charges could chip away at public trust in the Government.
+This comes amid allegations made by the opposition Singapore Democratic Party that Government decisions on COVID-19 lacked medical input, especially the falsehood that MOM had discouraged employers from testing.
+Though this was swiftly refuted with an official correction such charges could chip away at public trust in the Government.

-This speaks to a second and perhaps even more critical aspect to the management of the crisis than continuity – that of communications and connection between the Government and the public.
+This speaks to a second, and perhaps even more critical, aspect to the management of the crisis than continuity – communications and connection between the Government and the public.

 READ: Commentary: The sandwiched generation, with kids and seniors, is staying home most days too in Phase 2